 There are many ways to be creative and strike up conversations with people, it just takes a mindset to always ask, how can I learn more about where this person is coming from?
 For example, when building Harpoon, people have tweeted and emailed us letting us know how excited they are.
 We can then turn these interactions into information gathering by responding and carrying on the conversation.

 When people cancel their subscriptions, this is another opportunity for conversation, to have an “exit interview” with them.
 This can be as simple as a form when they cancel or emailing them personally to thank them for trying the product, and asking if they wouldn’t mind sharing more about their experience.
 Not everyone will follow through, but a significant amount will, and these can be your best source of qualitative analysis of your product.

 Tracking marketing is a cultural thing.
 Either tracking matters or it doesn’t.
 You’re in one camp or the other.
 Either you’re analytical and data-driven, or you go by what you think works.
 People who go by gut are wrong.

-There’s no doubt that tracking takes time, energy, and isn’t always that fun.
+There’s no doubt that tracking takes time, and energy, and isn’t always that fun.
 However, our time and funds are limited, and adopting a culture of analytical marketing strategy can make or break the success of your company by preventing too many resources from being wasted in under-performing marketing efforts.
-Only through strategic marketing analytics can you engineer maximum growth through pouring more time and money into the marketing efforts that make the most difference in your company’s ongoing success.
+Only through strategic marketing analytics can you engineer maximum growth by pouring more time and money into the marketing efforts that make the most difference in your company’s ongoing success.